Responsible Viewing in the Wild

 - If approached by a marine mammal or turtle while on a boat, put the engine in neutral and allow the animal to pass.
 Boat movement should be from the rear of the animal.

 These guidelines do not replace Federal or state law.
-Pursuit and feeding of marine mammals is prohibited by Federal law.
+Harassment, pursuit and feeding of marine mammals is prohibited by Federal law.

 Visiting Certified Zoos and Aquariums